 How do you know when you are in a dead-end relationship?
 This is a very good question because all relationships go through bad patches.
-I guess you may use the word ‘dead’ though when you aren’t getting anything from the relationship any more.
+I guess you may use the word ‘dead’, though, when you aren’t getting anything from the relationship any more.
 Perhaps you feel lonely in the relationship or maybe distant from your partner over a prolonged period of time.

 Are these feelings normal?